DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Ippolita_Pre_Afterword_def/index.markdown

 interplanetary gossip, has a political connotation that is clearly reactionary.
 Facebook works because more than a billion people are on it, an incredible power, but to do what?
 We still don't really know.
-(Ippolita wrote extensively about Facebook in Nell’acquario di Facebook, to be translated and published in English as In the Facebook Aquarium.)
+(Ippolita wrote extensively about Facebook in *Nell’acquario di Facebook*, to be translated and published in English as *In the Facebook Aquarium*.)
 [^10]

 Of course we should not forget that networks have played an important role in the 2008 revolt in Iran and in the uprisings of most countries in North Africa, as well as in Asian dictatorships and the Arab world in general.
-Facebook has been very helpful for the Indignados, and Twitter and FourSquare for Occupy Wall Street.
+Facebook has been very helpful for the Indignados, and Twitter and Foursquare for Occupy Wall Street.
 These and other private instruments will probably be used again in revolts for freedom that are yet to come, and we hope that these will be more and more numerous.
 However, this is not a good reason to link social networks to democracy,